|Date of Birth||31 May 1949, Chicago, Illinois, USA|

 Berenger 1st established himself in aggressive, brooding roles.
 He first came to the public's attention as the self-effacing Tom Selleck-like television star in Lawrence Kasdan's iconic drama,"The Big Chill"(1983).
 But it was his hard-edged turn as the Vietnam War-scarred Sergeant Barnes in "Platoon" (1986) that turned the relatively unknown actor into a bona fide star.

 From that point on, Tom gained notice and continued appearing in unpredictable roles and cameos.
-He was nearly in one film or TV movie every year up until the present.
+He has been in nearly one film or TV movie every year up until the present.

 - IMDb Mini Biography By: Anonymous